SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/disconnected-mailboxes/connect-disabled-mailboxes.md

 - In Active Directory Users and Computers, right-click the user account whose mailbox you disabled, and then click **Properties**.
 On the **General** tab, notice that the **E-mail** box is populated with the email address for the reconnected mailbox.

-- In theExchange Management Shell, run the following command.
+- In theExchange Management Shell,replace \<Identity\> with the name of the user account and run the following command:

   ```
-  Get-User <identity>
+  Get-User "<Identity>"
   ```

     The **UserMailbox** value for the  _RecipientType_ property indicates that the user account and the mailbox are connected.
 You can also run the **Get-Mailbox** cmdlet to verify that the mailbox exists.